Battle of San Fermo: Battle

 On 27 May through 28 May, Garibaldi moved from San Fermo and took Como.

 On the morning of the 27 May 1859 Garibaldi left Varese and advanced towards Camerlata (nowadays a borough of Como).
 Through the use of a screening force at Olgiate (on the main road from Varese to Camerlata) Garibaldi was able to distract the attention of the Austrians as he led the main force of his army northwards in the direction of the mountains.

-After attracting the Austrian's attention he left a screening force at Olgiate (on the main road from Varese to Camerlata), while he led the main force north towards the mountains.
 This force then turned east and approached the San Fermo pass.
-The Austrians were caught out and the pass was only defended by the small force of Hungarians.
+The Austrians were caught out of guard and the pass was only defended by the small force of Hungarians.
 The Hungarian troops took up defensive positions in the church of San Fermo and a nearby inn, from where they could command the valley approaches.

 Garibaldi deciding to outflank the Hungarian position and so divided his army into three groups.
 One flanking party was sent out on each side, one to outflank the church and the other the inn.
 When the flanking forces attacked the third group, in the centre, launched a full frontal assault on the Hungarian positions in the church and the inn.
 This group was under the command of Captain Carlo De Cristoforis, who was one of the first Italians to be killed in the battle.

 Despite a number of losses the Hungarian positions were quickly captured by the Italians.
 During the course of the Battle of San Fermo fourteen Italians were killed and sixty were wounded.